 Does your dog seem to frequently have an upset stomach?
-Does he have more than occasional bouts of diarrhea?
+Do they have more than occasional bouts of diarrhea?
 If so, your dog is pretty normal since dogs tend to suffer from an upset stomach more frequently than most humans.
-However, if your dog eats something he shouldn't be eating, eats a questionable food (one that may be rotten or on the verge of going bad), or overeats, these are all common causes of an upset stomach.
+However, if your pooch eats something they shouldn't, eats a questionable food (one that may be rotten or on the verge of going bad), or overeats, these are all common causes of nasty stomach issues.

-The hardest part of dealing with your dog's upset stomach is that he can't simply walk up to you and tell you his belly is hurting.
+The hardest part of dealing with your dog's upset stomach is that they can't simply walk up to you and tell you their belly is hurting.
 However, if you know what to look for, more often than not you can spot the symptoms before the problem becomes severe.
-Among the most common symptoms of an upset belly are:
+Among the most common symptoms of a queasy stomach are:

-The most common cause of an upset stomach is when your dog has eaten something he shouldn't have.
-In many ways, dogs are a lot like little kids; they are very curious and like putting things in their mouths that don't belong there.
+The most common cause of an upset stomach is when your dog has eaten something they shouldn't have.
+Canines explore the world with their mouths and often sample things they shouldn't.
+It's a natural thing they do that can often get them into trouble as they chew and bite their way through various items, especially as puppies.
 With some dogs, stress can also lead to an upset stomach in much the same way it does in humans.
-If your dog's gut and digestive system have a bacterial imbalance or food sensitivities, these can also lead to problems with his tummy.
+If your dog's gut and digestive system have a bacterial imbalance or sensitivity to foods and additives, these can also lead to problems with the tummy.

-The first step you can take to help your dog with his upset stomach is to call your veterinarian to discuss the problem and ask if he thinks your dog needs to be seen.
-Beyond that, there are several treatments you can try that may help.
+The first step you can take to help your dog with an upset stomach is to call your veterinarian to discuss the problem and ask if he thinks your dog needs to be seen.
+Beyond that, there are several treatments you can try at home that may help.
 These include:

-Let the issue run its course by doing nothing beyond taking his food away for 12 to 24 hours.
-When your dog has an upset stomach, the last thing it needs is to be trying to do is digest more food.
-Remember, your dog can easily go this long without eating and it will give his stomach plenty of time to settle down.
+Let the issue run its course by doing nothing beyond taking your furry companion's food away for 12 to 24 hours.
+When your dog has an unsettled stomach, the last thing needed is to be trying to digest more food.
+Remember, your dog can easily go this long without eating and doing so will give the stomach plenty of time to settle down.

-If you don't want your dog going on a 24-hour fast, you can add one tablespoon of unsweetened plain yogurt to his food.
-This will not only soothe his stomach, the probiotics in the yogurt will replace the healthy bacteria that should be in his digestive system.
-It may even help to stimulate his lost appetite.
+If you don't want your dog going on a 24-hour fast, you can add one tablespoon of unsweetened plain yogurt to their food.
+This will not only soothe the gastric issues, but the probiotics in the yogurt will also replace the healthy bacteria that should be in the digestive system.
+The yogurt may even help to stimulate a lost appetite.

 Before you give your dog any type of medicine intended for human consumption, be sure to check with your vet to make sure the one you plan to use is safe and that all your pup has is an upset tummy.
-You can also give your dog a dose of Pepto Bismol but be sure to use the tablets, not the liquid.
-The recommended dosage is 1/4 of a tablet for every 20 pounds.
-You can give him Pepto every 6 to 8 hours.
-Never use Pepto for more than 24 to 48 hours, if the problem persists beyond this time, take your dog in to see the vet.
+You can also give your dog a dose of Pepto Bismol, but always verify the dosage with your vet before administering it.
+You can give them Pepto every 6 to 8 hours.
+Never use Pepto for more than 24 to 48 hours.
+If the problem persists beyond this time, take your dog into the clinic.

 Unless you have a breed related to the Collie, you can also use Imodium.
-The recommended dosage for Imodium is 1 mg for every 20 pounds.
-Imodium seems to work very well, but again, if the condition lasts more than 2 days or seems to be getting worse, be sure to take your pup to see his vet or to an animal hospital emergency room.
+Imodium seems to work very well, but again, ask the clinic about dosage amounts.
+If the condition lasts more than 2 days or seems to be getting worse, be sure to take your pup to see the vet or to an animal hospital emergency room.